 Energy efficiency inquiry

-The Business, Energy and Industrial Strategy Committee examines the Government’s approach to delivering energy efficiency improvements to buildings.
+The Business, Energy and Industrial Strategy Committee examined the Government’s approach to delivering energy efficiency improvements to buildings.

 Objectives of the consultation

 The inquiry examined whether Government’s current delivery of energy efficiency improvements within residential, commercial and public-sector buildings is consistent with meeting targets set out in the Clean Growth Strategy, and the fourth and fifth carbon budgets.

 The Committee invited written submissions on the following points:

 - Overarching approach: Who should have responsibility to pay for energy efficiency?
 Should energy efficiency be considered a national infrastructure priority?

 - Existing housing stock: Are the Government's targets to improve the Energy Performance Certificate (EPC) ratings of our existing housing stock ambitious enough?
 Is there sufficient support in place to deliver targets for all homes to be EPC band C by 2035?
 Is the Energy Company Obligation (ECO) an adequate mechanism to ensure fuel-poor homes are upgraded to EPC band C by 2030?